KrisGoorhuis/game-of-life-redux/README.md

 Semantic HTML

 Translation of game rules into program logic.
 Makes use of loops set (and legibly presented) four layers deep!

+### What I'd do differently
+Rerenders are expensive.
+Making each cell a React component simplified a number of things, but detecting mouse coordinates on a `<canvas>` element and translating that into the 2D array it's built on would probably be quicker.
+But would it be worth losing the tiles as nice, neat little elements?

+### Lessons learned
+`useRef()` is a wonderful friend.
+Using it to update things in what's normally setTimeout's closure is such a neat trick - one I'm certain I'll find a use for again.